CliffordEdewor/agentic-ai-security-bedrock-strands/README.md

 ## 🧩 Project Architecture & Workflow
 ![Deployment Architecture](images/06-deployment-architecture.png)

+This deployment illustrates how the solution is packaged and deployed using Amazon Bedrock AgentCore Runtime.

+---

+### High-Level Security Architecture

+[Horizontal architecture diagram]

+This diagram summarises the secure request flow implemented by the solution, from identity verification through runtime execution and observability.

 ## Architecture Decisions
 The architecture was designed to demonstrate secure deployment patterns for production-oriented Agentic AI systems.
 Key design decisions include: